hanyin88/llama-clinic/README.md

 Please refer to the data folder.

 ## Experiments
-Sample scripts for pretraining, SFT, and DPO can be found in the respective folders.
+Modules and sample scripts for pretraining, SFT, and DPO can be found in the respective folders.